-Salaries approach $79K per year for Engineer in Trainings; non-accredited workers make much less.
-Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of around $75K annually on average.
-It pays to have a Bachelor of Science in Mechanical Engineering (ME) at Bell Helicopter Textron Inc. — these employees make the most at $90K per year.
+Monetary compensation comes to about $88K per year for Project Management Professionals, far surpassing the earnings of non-credentialed workers.
+Earning a Certified Six Sigma Green Belt certification garners significant financial rewards of around $83K annually on average.
+Bell Helicopter Textron Inc. compensates Bachelor's Degree-holders the most at $92K per year.

-The highest-paying skill in this position seems to be Project Management; individuals who report it as part of the repertoire have a median income of approximately $82K annually.
-Folks here also tend to know Engineering Design; on the survey, approximately one in four of workers named it in their skills portfolios.
-Other skills in demand are Microsoft Office, CATIA, and Microsoft Excel.
+The best-paying skill to have in this role appears to be ANSYS Simulation Software; employees who claim this ability report median compensation of approximately $90K annually.
+Folks here also tend to know Project Management; on the survey, just under a fourth of workers named it in their skills portfolios.
+Engineering Design, Microsoft Excel, and Microsoft Office round out the set of key employee skills.